dhprlabs/javascript/README.md

 # JavaScript

-Welcome to my JavaScript learning journey!
+Welcome to my JavaScript learning journey !

 This repository is where I’m documenting everything I learn as I explore the world of JavaScript.
 Whether you're a fellow beginner, someone revisiting the language, or just curious about how JavaScript works, I hope this collection of notes, code snippets, and mini-projects can help you too.